EMI regulations in Europe

 Oversight and compliance

-Payment service providers in Malta are required to comply with strict risk management, anti-money laundering (AML) and counter-terrorist financing (CFT) requirements, and to protect customer data.
-The MFSA conducts regular audits to ensure compliance with applicable regulatory requirements.
+Payment service providers in Malta should be in a position to meet strict risk management, AML/CFT requirements, and customer data protection.
+The MFSA conducts regular audits necessary for compliance with applicable regulatory requirements.

-For the most up-to-date information and advice, it is recommended that you contact directly the MFSA and qualified legal persons specialising in financial services regulation in Malta.
+To avail yourself of the most recent information and guidance, it is advisable to contact the MFSA and qualified legal persons specialising in financial services regulation in Malta directly.

 PI regulations in Luxembourg